 Do you suffer from varicose veins?
 Are you embarrassed about your veins popping out from underneath your skin, making your legs look unattractive?
 There’s a way you can address this problem.
 You can wear compression socks and stockings that can help reduce the appearance and painful symptoms of varicose veins that some people experience.

 When does varicose vein occur?
-Varicose veins can be observed when blood collects in the small valves behind a person’s veins instead of flowing back to the heart to be cleansed.
+Varicose veins can be observed when blood collects behind the small vein valves instead of flowing back to the heart to be cleansed.
 Varicose veins are common in the legs and feet because blood has a longer way to travel to the heart from these areas.

 Compression stockings are often recommended by doctors who aim to improve blood circulation, stop the varicose veins from worsening further and treating discomfort that may arise from the condition.